bulk-dqm/bulk-data-export-client/docs/api-reference.md

 ## CLI

 ### validateInputs
 If one of Token URL, Client ID, or Private Key are provided, checks that all three options are defined.
-If at keast one of the inputs is missing, throws an error.
+If at least one of the inputs is missing, throws an error.

 | Param         | Type     | Description                                                               |
 | ------------- | -------- | ------------------------------------------------------------------------- |